jsstuff/xql/README.md

   5. Construction of SQL query doesn't require writing RAW expressions, but it should be easy to use RAW expressions in case they are needed
   6. Ability to queue multiple queries in a single instance of a query builder

 There are several node.js libraries that focus on SQL query building, but none has satisfied all the needs.
 The closest library and huge inspiration for QSql is Python's [SqlAlchemy](http://www.sqlalchemy.org), which is much more advanced compared to any node.js SQL framework at the moment.
-QSql is just a query builder and will stay just a query builder - it has a very minimal support for schemas that can be used to describe column types for serialization, but tjey are not used to describe anything else.
+QSql is just a query builder and will stay just a query builder - it has a very minimal support for schemas that can be used to describe column types for serialization, but they are not used to describe anything else.
 QSql is not an ORM and this functionality is not planned for any QSql release.

 QSql itself is just a query builder, it doesn't talk to a database.
 There is another project in preparation that will bridge QSql and node.js SQL drivers, but since there are many libraries that can be used (including libraries for SQL connection pooling) there was no work done to create another library for this purpose.